 Included with your cruise fare are two main dining rooms, a Lido Buffet (called Garden Café) and a variety of casual restaurants.
 Extra fees are charged if you choose one of the slightly more upscale restaurants like the French-themed Le Bistro or Brazilian Moderno Churrascario.

 Okay, so back to packing.

 What you don’t need to pack for your onboard experience is anything dressy.
 Freestyle cruising could also extend to what I’d call a Freestyle Dress Code.

 This isn’t to say people are sloppy or slovenly.
 Just the opposite.
 But what you don’t see is clothing geared for traditional cruise line formal nights.
 That’s because there are no formal nights.
 None.

 In the evenings, shorts, jeans and t-shirts can still be worn in all the included restaurants.
-The only exception might be if you’ve made reservations for one of the specialty fee-based restaurants.
+The only exception might be if you’ve made reservations for one of the specialty fee-based restaurants, like Le Bistro.
 You’ll see diners a bit more dressed up, even sport coat and a tie on men.
 But this is the exception rather than the rule.
 And because they want to be a little dressier for the dining occasion.